jualat/CleanRLHF/README.md

 # CleanRLHF

-This project is focussed on implementing a framework for Reinforcement Learning from Human Feedback.
+A framework for Reinforcement Learning from Human Feedback.

 * [Introduction](#-introduction)
 * [Performance](#-performance)